Sebilj Fountain, Bosna i Hercegovina / Босна и Херцеговина - Things to Do in Sebilj Fountain

 Top Things to Do in Sebilj Fountain

-Climb to this Ottoman-era fortress for panoramic views over Sarajevo's red-tiled roofs and surrounding mountains, particularly spectacular during golden hour.
-The fortress offers perfect photo opportunities of the city's diverse architectural styles and the valley's natural beauty.
+Climb to this historic fortress for panoramic views over Sarajevo's red-tiled roofs and surrounding mountains.
+The fortress offers the best vantage point to see the city's diverse architectural styles and is particularly stunning at sunset.
+It's a moderate 20-minute uphill walk from the old town.

 Getting There